keShraa/guess-the-number/README.md

 ## Knowlegde

 Practicing React Native Basics, Debugging, Components, Styling and Layouts.
-But also, working on responsive and adaptive UI.
+But also, working on Responsive and Adaptive UI.